If you’re after a booty isolation exercise, look no further. Learning how to do hip thrusts is just about the closest you’re gonna get.

 Not only is it a great way to strengthen up your butt, it also works your quads, hamstrings and adductors too.

 If we get into the science, a hip thrust is like a glute bridge with load, however rather than resting your upper body on the ground, you’ll be resting it on a bench.

 This point is essential as it allows your hips to go through an open and closed position, without the tension ever really leaving your muscles.
 That means a whole lot of hypertrophy for your butt.
 Hypertrophy = strength and size.

 Basically, if you want to build muscle in your booty, whether that’s for strength or for the perfect peach, you need really need to learn how to do hip thrusts!
 Trust us, it’s an absolute game changer.

 Want to perfect your squat?
 Read our step-by-step guide.

-What do I need for hip thrusts?
+What equipment do I need to learn how to do hip thrusts?